 If you choose to go with pure open-source, you will be using the native OpenTelemetry SDK, the native OpenTelemetry collector, and an open-source visualization layer, such as Jaeger.

-Bear in mind that if you choose this path, you’ll need to run the whole stack on your own, which will allow you to be extremely flexible but will require a lot of management and manpower.
+If you choose this path, you’ll need to run the whole stack on your own.
+This allows you to be extremely flexible but requires a lot of management and manpower.
 Everything you need to do to run a backend application, you will need to do here as well.

 To dive a bit deeper into the pros and cons of using a vendor’s distro and managing a collector, read this quick guide.